 Scar Hero smiled at the small act of youthful defiance against embarrassment.
 He stood silently watching, as the two flapped like birds around each other.
 One in worry, the other in irritation.

-“Yes, brother I am fine, now step away.”
-The girl flapped her hands in the face of the boy and mimicked pushing him away.
+“Yes, brother I am fine, now step away,” the woman flapped her hands in the face of the boy and mimicked pushing him away.
 He hovered still.

-“You just nothing, I am fine.”
-The girl turned to Scar Hero rubbing her shoulder, “And you, what do you think you are doing manhandling someone like that, you could have broken my arm.”
+“You just nothing, I am fine,” the woman turned to Scar Hero rubbing her shoulder, “And you, what do you think you are doing manhandling someone like that, you could have broken my arm.”